 - Earn rewards: If you love a particular retailer and buy from them all the time, using their store card may get you better rewards than a general rewards credit card.

 - Bonus offers: Some store cards throw in extra bonuses such as special coupons, free alterations and invitation-only events.

 Cons of store credit cards

 - Low credit limits: Store cards often have low credit limits, which can lead to a high credit utilization ratio and hurt your credit score.

-- Limited use: While they reward loyalty, store cards are limiting in that you can only use them at that particular store or chain of stores.
+- Limited use: While they reward loyalty, store cards are limiting because you can only use them at that particular store or chain of stores.